pineunity/apmec/doc/source/install/manual_installation.rst

 .. code-block:: console

    mysql -uroot -p
-   CREATE DATABASE tacker;
+   CREATE DATABASE apmec;
-   GRANT ALL PRIVILEGES ON tacker.* TO 'tacker'@'localhost' \
+   GRANT ALL PRIVILEGES ON apmec.* TO 'apmec'@'localhost' \
        IDENTIFIED BY '<TACKERDB_PASSWORD>';
-   GRANT ALL PRIVILEGES ON tacker.* TO 'tacker'@'%' \
+   GRANT ALL PRIVILEGES ON apmec.* TO 'apmec'@'%' \
        IDENTIFIED BY '<TACKERDB_PASSWORD>';
    exit;
 ..